This post has two things:

 k += ((k & km) == 0) (new fix up)

 This is getting a bit complicated.
 The up shot is we get an almost full-bit multiply and a non-linearity out of it.
 ‘Almost’ because we still can’t multiply by zero.
-To underscore the point a bit, the shift amount is constant with respect to NN but the effective rotation amount depends on k.
+To underscore the point a bit, the shift amount is constant with respect to but the effective rotation amount depends on k

-If you choose k randomly then the random rotates we get follow a geometric distribution: 1/21/2 chance the first bit is zero, 1/41/4 the first and second bit are both zero, … So it’s usually 0, 1 or 2.
-That works well here because it means it just works for all NN–for small NN, if we only have, say, 3 bits then we can only do rotates of 1 or 2 bits, so if we have a lot of larger rotates we aren’t getting the non-linearities we want.
-Likewise for large NN, where we need to avoid shifting away bits at the opposite end, we don’t have to worry about that happening often either.
-But for other NN we’d really like to get bits moving in different ways.
+randomly then the random rotates we get follow a geometric distribution: chance the first bit is zero, the first and second bit are both zero, … So it’s usually 0, 1 or 2.
+That works well here because it means it just works for all –for small , if we only have, say, 3 bits then we can only do rotates of 1 or 2 bits, so if we have a lot of larger rotates we aren’t getting the non-linearities we want.
+Likewise for large , where we need to avoid shifting away bits at the opposite end, we don’t have to worry about that happening often either.
+But for other we’d really like to get bits moving in different ways.
 So there’s room for improvement, maybe.

 2

 The second invertible operation I’d like to point out is actually a repeat from last time, where it appeared in the Laine-Karras scramble (and I got it from the Brent Burley paper originally).
-But this time I got to it by thinking: the above is using the low zero bits of k as the shift amount.
-Can we swap our operands around and use the low zero bits of a as the shift amount?
-Then we’d get a varying rotate per a.
-But I couldn’t figure out a way to use that idea that was actually invertible.
-However in a moment of zen I realized the following is invertible:
+But this time I got to it by thinking: the above is using the low zero bits of k

 a ^= (a * k) << 1